vidhijain95/TinyCart/README.md

 ---

 ## 📷 Example Use Case
 Imagine you sell handmade candles.
-Just visit the `Add Product` page, upload your product details, and get a store link
+Just visit the `Add Product` page, upload your product details, and get a store link like